 Hi [New Client Name],

-I’m really excited to work with you and want to take this opportunity to outline my writing and communication process for a smooth start to the project.
+I’m really excited to work with you and want to take this opportunity to outline my process for a smooth start.

 If you need to book a call with me, please use my Calendly link.
 I also request you send a meeting agenda so I can prepare for the things we’ll be talking about.”